NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### Bugs Fixed Since Last Release

 * Fixed a bug in the Age at Diagnosis table on the Cohort Comparison page, where the # of cases in the table was not consistent with the # of cases shown when clicking the link to the Exploration page. <!--PRTL-3032-->
+* Fixed minor positional accuracy issue of the lollipop data points on the Protein Viewer. <!--PRTL-2967-->
+* Fixed bug on the Protein Viewer where, if clicking to switch between different lollipop data points, details of the previous lollipop was not closing. <!--PRTL-2968-->
+* Fixed bug where the quick search bar on the Exploratin Page's Genes filter tab was not expanding/collapsing properly. <!--PRTL-2989-->
+*

 ### Known Issues and Workarounds